stjudecloud/university/docs/genomics-platform/workflow-guides/warden/index.md

 of the data.
 If you don't know what to put here, select "Unstranded".
 3. Select the `Genome` pulldown menu.
 Choose the appropriate box.
 4. Options under "Advanced: Run Control" can be enabled or disabled, though `generate_name_sorted_BAM`, `generate_transcriptome_BAM`, `run_FastQC`, and `run_coverage` are disabled by default to reduce run time and costs.
+5. `STAR_subsample_n_reads` can be used to reduce runtime and run costs.
+The default of 100,000,000 reads will map the entirety of many samples and is a sufficient of number of reads for differential expression analysis.
+Setting this value to "0" or "-1" will disable subsampling, and map the entirety of all input FastQs.
+With sufficiently large FastQs, this can take a long time and cost a significant amount of money.
+Large FastQs also occaisonally cause errors in the STAR step.
+If those are encountered, we recommend re-enabling subsampling or increasing the size of the `star_instance`. **Warning:** a larger STAR instance will incur larger costs.
-5. The LIMMA parameters can be left alone for most analyses.
+6. The LIMMA parameters can be left alone for most analyses.
 If you are an advanced LIMMA user, you can change the various settings exposed.
-6. If you are interested in a feature besides genes, you should change the `feature_type` and `id_attribute` HTSeq-count parameters.
+7. If you are interested in a feature besides genes, you should change the `feature_type` and `id_attribute` HTSeq-count parameters.
 Note that changing from the defaults will disable FPKM calculations.
 The other options should only be changed by advanced users of HTSeq-count.
-7. Similarly STAR parameters should only be changed by advanced users familiar with the STAR aligner.
+8. Similarly STAR parameters should only be changed by advanced users familiar with the STAR aligner.
-8. When all parameters have been set, you're ready to run WARDEN!
+9. When all parameters have been set, you're ready to run WARDEN!
 !!!

 ![](./parameters-warden-3.gif)